Trekking boot advice

 On all treks and on some trekking peaks the most appropriate form of footwear will be sturdy walking boots.
 Among the advantages of boots over shoes are that they provide support to your ankle on uneven terrain, allow the use of their stiff edges on steep or slippery terrain and also that they resist the ingress of water, dust and stones over their top edge.

-When looking at boots the choice can be overwhelming.
 The decision on which ones to buy needs to be informed by many factors such as how often you are likely to use them, in what terrain you are likely to use them, the shape of your foot and inevitably the price.
 However, one factor that should never be compromised on is the comfort and fit of the boot.
 It will not be long into a trip with ill-fitting boots that you will be aware of their shortcomings.

 Climb high with the right footwear.